Max Kless

 Most of the time, no. They see a number and the posture changes in the room.

-A score is not neutral.
+A score isn’t neutral.
 It’s compressed policy.

 third switchback: the data is a footprint, not a mirror Link to heading